 Monitoring for pollutants expected to be present in the discharge will be required as established in the sample MRP (Attachment G).
 To demonstrate compliance with effluent limitations established in this Order, the Order carries over the existing monitoring requirements for all parameters.
 Monitoring will be required as appropriate to ensure compliance with final effluent limitations.
-Acute toxicity monitoring is also carried over and is required annually, at a minimum, for all dischargers except dischargers discharging to the Calleguas Creek Watershed, which are required to conduct annual monitoring of chronic toxicity.
+Acute toxicity monitoring is also carried over and is required annually, at a minimum.